 I’d love to hear from you!
 Please tag me on Instagram @tashasartisanfoods, using the hashtag #tashasartisanfoods.
 You can also FOLLOW ME on INSTAGRAM, PINTEREST for more fabulous recipes!
 Do subscribe to Tasha’s Artisan Foods so you’ll never miss a recipe!

-Baked Cinnamon Donuts
+Vegan Baked Cinnamon Donuts

-- 2 cups Buckwheat flour
+- 1.5 cups All purpose flour

 - 1.5 tsp Baking powder

 - 1 tsp Cinnamon powder